rfoo1250/digital-twin-battlefield-proto/client/README.md

 ## [Installation](#installation)

 Assuming the reader has not cloned nor started with the Quick Start guide at the [initial README.md](./README.md).
+If not, please navigate to [npm-installation](#npm-installation).

 ### [Clone Repository](#clone-repository)